Adopt a cat

 - Reserve your cat.
 One of our volunteers will review the form and, if you are found to be a home match for your chosen cat, we will contact you by phone or email.
 This will give you the opportunity to ask any questions you have about the cat or kitten and discuss the adoption process.

-- Virtual home visit.
-We will carry out virtual homing checks and this will involve, where possible, a video call (or phone if a video call is not available) to discuss the homing with you.
-You may be asked for proof of your address and the consent of your landlord (if you live in a rented property)
+- Home visit.
+Some home checks are now possible.
+Virtual home checks will involve, where possible, a video call (or phone if a video call is not available) to discuss the homing with you.
+You may be asked for proof of your address and the consent of your landlord (if you live in a rented property).

 - Bringing your cat home.
-Once the above process is finalised, we will arrange for a convenient time for a volunteer to bring your cat to you.
+Once the above process is finalised, we will arrange for a convenient time for you to collect the cat or kitten or for our volunteer to bring your cat or kitten to you.

 - Be supported.
 You will receive a follow-up call or email in the days following the adoption to check that your new arrival has settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice